RoundChess/RoundChess/README.md

 Welcome to my GitHub profile!
 I'm passionate about programming and love to explore new technologies and frameworks.
 Here, you'll find a variety of projects I've worked on using Python, from data science applications to games.

 ## 🔭 What I'm Currently Working On
-- **[Hangman]**: Like the classic game, you try to guess a letter before you use up all your trys.
+- **[Hangman]**: Like the classic game, you try to guess a letter before you use up all your tries.
-- **[DiseaseDetector]**: Given a dataset as input, the program will analyze and allow one to draw conclusions.
+- **[DiseaseDetector]**: Given a dataset as input, the program will analyze and allow one to conclude information.

 ## 🌱 What I'm Learning
 - **TensorFlow**: Gaining experience with TensorFlow